wsular/lcv-hcho-macl-daq/readme.md

     * `XX` is the measured gases (`CO`, `NONO2`, `O3` or `SO2`)
     * `TTT` is either of `1min` or `30min`, representing 1-min or 30-min values
     * `YYYYMMDD` is the file creation date (not start of data in file)
+* Record interval:
-* Record interval: 1 minute (closed left, label right) (timestamped at 1-second resolution, not 1-minute, thus label is of form `hh:mm:01`)
+    * either 1-minute or 30-minutes (closed left, label right)
+    * in both cases, timestamped at 1-second resolution (not 1-minute) and thus label is of form `hh:mm:01`
 * Aggregation: mean 1-min values of real-time measurements

 ##### CO